Games & Quizzes

 /sərCH/

 act of searching for person or thing.
-Actions to find answers to a problem.
+Actions of trying to find someone or some things.
 To look for an answer or explanation to a problem.

 /bəˈtwēn/